sagar448/Keras-Recurrent-Neural-Network-Python/README.md

 Don't worry if you don't fully understand what all of these do!
 I will expand more on these as we go along.

 ### Input Data
 Before we begin the actual code, we need to get our input data.
 My input will be a section of a play from the playwright genius Shakespeare.
 I will be using a monologue from Othello.
-You can get the text file from this repository
+You can get the text file from [here](Othello.txt)

 Name it whatever you want.
 I'm calling mine "Othello.txt".
 Save it in the same directory as your Python program.